Sunday, April 26, 2020

 I'm more likely to blame the regulatory climate, but I concede that worldwide imbalances in cost of living will inevitably shift manufacturing centers to wherever is cheapest.

-But I look at this whole situation, and I think about:
+I look at this whole situation, and I think about:

 • the way small American towns worked when manufacturing happened here